 The Felch Grade Trail is a rough-surfaced route between the communities of Narenta and Felch in Michigan’s Upper Peninsula.
-For most of its length, the trail parallels State Route 69, but your awareness of the lightly-traveled road is masked by the vegetation that has grown since the corridor was abandoned in 1970.
-And, most likely, you will be surprised by the amazing number of white-tailed deer using the trail as a travel route.
+For most of its length, the trail parallels State Route 69, but awareness of the lightly-traveled road is masked by the vegetation that has grown since the corridor was abandoned in 1970.
+And, most likely, trail users will be surprised by the amazing number of white-tailed deer using the trail as a travel route.

 Starting at Tesch its a Crushed Limestone Trail In Good Condition.
 Then heading West for approx. 1 Mile just past the Village of Schaffer the Gravel ends and the Dust and Ruts begin.The rest is Tore Up Cinders, Terribly Rutted and Mud Holes, some over a foot deep.
 Very little Law Enforcement seen so Be Careful out there.